marina601/discover-malta/README.md

 -	Full trip description
 -	Ability to filter trips by category
--	Ability to search the database for a specific trips by key words
+-	Ability to search the database for a specific trip by keywords
 -	Ability to read other users reviews and add their own
 -	Ability to contact the site owner
--   Ability to cancel a trip within given period of time
+-   Ability to cancel a trip within a given period

 ##### back to [content](#table-of-content)